Seagram: History

-In 1978 Seagram's took over the Stonyfell winery in the eastern foothills of Adelaide from Dalgety Australia, around which time the winemaking part of the business at Stonyfell was wound up.
+In 1978, Seagram's took over the Stonyfell winery in the eastern foothills of Adelaide from Dalgety Australia, around which time the winemaking part of the business at Stonyfell was wound up.

+During the early 1980s, Seagram's attempted to acquire St. Joe Minerals.
+However, it was outbid by Fluor Corporation.

-In 1981, cash-rich and wanting to diversify, the U.S.-based subsidiary Seagram Company Ltd. engineered a takeover of Conoco Inc., a major American oil and gas producing company.
+In 1981, cash-rich and wanting to diversify, the U.S.-based subsidiary Seagram Company Ltd. attempted to engineer a takeover of Conoco Inc., a major American oil and gas producing company.
 Although Seagram acquired a 32.2% stake in Conoco, DuPont was brought in as a white knight by the oil company and entered the bidding war.
-Seagram lost in the Conoco bidding war, though in exchange for its stake in Conoco it became a 24.3% owner of DuPont.
+Seagram lost the bidding war, though in exchange for its stake in Conoco it became a 24.3% owner of DuPont.
 By 1995, Seagram was DuPont's largest single shareholder with four seats on its board.

 In 1986, the company started a TV commercial campaign advertising its Golden wine cooler products.
-With rising star Bruce Willis as pitchman, Seagram rose from fifth place among distillers to first in just two years.
+Using Bruce Willis as the spokesperson in its advertising, Seagram rose from fifth place among distillers to first in just two years.

 In 1987, Seagram engineered a $1.2 billion takeover of French cognac maker Martell & Cie.
+In 1988, Seagram acquired American fruit-based beverage company Tropicana for $1.2 billion.

+Path to destruction

 In 1995, Edgar Bronfman Jr. was eager to enter the film and electronic media business.
-On April 6, 1995, after being approached by Bronfman, DuPont announced a deal whereby the company would buy back its shares from the Seagram Company for $9 billion.
-Seagram was heavily criticized by the investment community—the 24.3% stake in DuPont accounted for 70% of Seagram's earnings.
+On April 6, 1995, after being approached by Bronfman, DuPont announced a deal whereby the company would buy back its shares from Seagram for $US9 billion.
+Seagram was heavily criticized by the investment community; its 24.3% stake in DuPont accounted for 70% of Seagram's earnings.
 Standard & Poor's took the unusual step of stating that the sale of the DuPont interest could result in a downgrade of Seagram's more than $4.2 billion of long-term debt.
-Bronfman used the proceeds of the sale to acquire a controlling interest in MCA from Matsushita, whose assets included Universal Pictures and its theme parks.
-Later, Seagram purchased PolyGram and Deutsche Grammophon.
+Bronfman used the proceeds of the sale to acquire a controlling interest in MCA from Matsushita, whose assets included Universal Pictures and its theme parks a year after.

-In 2000, Edgar Bronfman Jr. sold controlling interest in Seagram's entertainment division to Vivendi, and the beverage division to Pernod Ricard and Diageo.
-By the time Vivendi began auctioning off Seagram's beverages business, the once-renowned operation consisted of around 250 drink brands and brand extensions in addition to its original high-profile brand names.